 AGIC does not actively monitor the online forums for inappropriate postings and does not on its own undertake editorial control of postings.
-However, in the event that any inappropriate posting is brought to the attention of AGIC or the SCO, we will take all appropriate action.
+However, in the event that any inappropriate posting is brought to the attention of AGIC or the SCO, appropriate action will be taken.

 AGIC and the SCO reserve the right to terminate access or block any user who does not abide by the Online Code of Conduct.
+The AGIC Administration & Legal Committee recommends a minimum restriction of six (6) months up to permanent removal depending on the nature and number of offenses, to be decided by the AGIC Officers.